anl-hep-ai-ml/DeepHYDRA/baselines/merlin/README.md

 ### Make the run_merlin.sh script executable
 ---

-## **7. Download Merlin Library **
+## **7. Download Merlin Library**
 ### Refer to the instructions in the Py-Merlin GitLab repository: https://gitlab.com/dlr-dw/py-merlin  for the Standalone part.
----
+Build and install this package inside the Merlin environment.

 ## **8.Return to the Parent Directory**
 ```bash line start
 cd ..